-Today, universities and businesses are looking for students who can use their different and unusual perspectives to develop successful strategies and solutions.
+Today, universities and businesses seek students who can use their different and unusual perspectives to develop successful strategies and solutions.

-Sharing how your creativity helped you achieve academic success or solve a problem may help you stand out from the pack.
+Sharing how your creativity helped you achieve academic success or solve a problem may help you stand out.

 As a student, you learn different things in class.
 Still, the professional world values those who independently find and master learning resources.

 Independent learning is not only an admirable trait to include in college or job applications, but one that helps you throughout your life.